 Yes.
 All recipients of and applicants for financial aid must complete an application for financial aid through SSS annually.
 Completed applications are reviewed by Newark Academy and aid is granted in the spring of each year for the coming school year.

 Newark Academy’s budget for financial aid is limited.
 Priority is given to returning students and then to new applicants who complete the process on time.
-Any applicant who does not complete the process by the stated deadlines will lose the right to appeal their financial aid award.
+Any applicant who does not complete the process by the stated deadlines may lose the right to appeal their financial aid award.

 Tuition and fees do not include books (annual costs are approximately $500), field trips, transportation, Immersion experiences, some athletic and/or arts equipment, or preseason trips.
 We do maintain a limited discretionary budget to assist families with these costs if they represent a financial hardship.